If you would prefer to listen to this page, click the play button

 Autistic Spectrum Disorder/Condition

-Whilst it had been known prior to this that ASD and sensory processing challenges often occurred together, this is the first time it had been formally recognised.
-The manual states that the patterns of behaviours, activities or interests may be due to ‘Hyper- or hypo reactivity to sensory input or unusual interests in sensory aspects of the environment (e.g., apparent indifference to pain/temperature, adverse response to specific sounds or textures, excessive smelling or touching of objects, visual fascination with lights or movement).’
+Whilst it was well known prior to this that ASD and sensory processing challenges often occurred together, this is the first time it had been formally recognised.
+The DSM-5 states that the patterns of behaviours, activities or interests may be due to ‘Hyper- or hypo reactivity to sensory input or unusual interests in sensory aspects of the environment (e.g., apparent indifference to pain/temperature, adverse response to specific sounds or textures, excessive smelling or touching of objects, visual fascination with lights or movement).’
 This means that a child or adult with autistic spectrum disorder is likely to process sensory information in the environment differently to others.